 What is sex therapy?

 Sex therapy is therapy that focuses on relationship and intimacy issues.
-Kristen Lilla is a professional sex therapist, certified sexuality educator, as well as a Licensed Clinical Social Worker.
+Kristen Lilla is a professional and a Certified Sex Therapist, Certified Sexuality Educator, as well as a Licensed Clinical Social Worker.
 Therapy will take place in an office setting or via telehealth services that are HIPPA compliant.
 Please note, this is a professional service and there will never be any nudity or sexual activities.

 How long is a session?

 All sessions with Kristen Lilla are 50-minutes long.
 However, longer sessions are available by request for an additional fee.
 Day long intensive sessions may also be scheduled if prior arrangements are made.

 How long does therapy take to solve my problem?

 This varies person to person, and relationship to relationship.
 People start therapy in different places in their lives and everyone has different coping skills and strengths to help them work through issues.
 Some people are able to resolve their issues more quickly, while others benefit from staying in therapy longer.

 I am not in a relationship; can I still participate in sex therapy?